Our values

 alle kunst haben lenge und masse.

-By striving to embody chivalric virtues of fairness, justice, truth, and integrity–both on and off the training ground–we naturally seek to cultivate individual responsibility.
+By striving to embody chivalric virtues both on and off the training ground we naturally seek to cultivate individual responsibility.
 With this comes a deep sense of respect for our opponents, emphasizing the importance of treating others with dignity and fairness, in life and in our martial exploration.

 13th century knight fighting the seven deadly sins.
 From the Summa Vitiorum or ”Treatise on the Vices” by William Peraldus.